GreenSlimeStudios/RPN_Calculator/README.md

 The newly set value will appear in the lower left corner of the screen next to the active mode indicator with a `R`r format.
 To reset the repeat value press `'A'` two times (`Alpha 'A'`)

+### Manipulating the stack
+While in Insert mode press `'^'` and `'v'` to move a layer up and down.
+You can move a layer up and down until you start typing a new number or simply press `'E'`.

+Press `Alpha 'D'` to clear the stack.
+Press `Alpha 'E'` to delete the bottom layer.

 MANUAL NOT COMPLETE